sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-add-event-listener.md

 # Prefer `addEventListener` over `on`-functions

-Enforces the using `addEventListener` over `on`-functions for HTML DOM Events, such as `onclick` and `onkeydown`.
-There are numerous advantages of using `addEventListener`, which is described [here](https://stackoverflow.com/questions/6348494/addeventlistener-vs-onclick/35093997#35093997).
-Some of these advantages include registering unlimited event handlers and works in almost every browser.
+Enforces the use of, for example, `foo.addEventListener('click', handler);` over `foo.onclick = handler;` for HTML DOM Events.
+There are [numerous advantages of using `addEventListener`](https://stackoverflow.com/questions/6348494/addeventlistener-vs-onclick/35093997#35093997).
+Some of these advantages include registering unlimited event handlers and optionally having the event handler invoked only once.

-`on`-functions can be converted easily to `addEventListener` using the `--fix` option.
+This rule is fixable.

 ## Fail